Mass media in Morocco: Television

+The audiovisual sector is regulated by the High Authority for Audiovisual Communication (Morocco) (HACA), which ensures pluralism and ethics in broadcasting.

 All of the above channels can be viewed nationwide, on analog terrestrial networks.
 Moroccans who have digital terrestrial television, are eligible to view many Arabic and French private channels, including Nickelodeon, MTV, MBC or M6, which are freely accessible.